Top Market News: What Happened In Investing Today

 My mistake then?
 I figured that faraway investors in North America would care about Brazilian politics.
 The Temer government had been taking more heat in recent months, but the market didn't care even in the slightest.
 I kept watching with increasing awe as bad news piled up and yet Brazilian stocks didn't move down even slightly.
 It wasn't until the decisive blow finally came Wednesday that Brazilian stocks suddenly came unglued as political risk went from zero to one in peoples' minds in about an hour.

 That's me!
 I am that "faraway investor"!
 I did not, and do not, know or understand the political dynamics affecting Brazil.
-Brazil could fully nationalize every company in the EWZ, for all I know.
+Brazil could fully nationalize every company in EWZ, for all I know.
 It's odd to consider the possibility of total loss on a broadly diversified large- and midcap index.
 I don't know how to quantify that risk, but I am sitting here considering it.

 Reading Mr. Bezek's recap, it doesn't sound like systematic state seizure of assets is imminent.
-Instead, it seems like short term growth projections had run a little hot and now the index is correcting, albeit in a major way.
+Instead, it seems like short-term growth projections had run a little hot and now the index is correcting, albeit in a major way.

 My idea in buying EWZ had been to hold it across multiple economic cycles.
 I expected the fund to go up and down sharply, and that is what it is doing.
-At the time I bought it I didn't invest thinking I had a political information edge, and I don't think I should try to develop one now.
+At the time I bought it, I didn't invest, thinking I had a political information edge, and I don't think I should try to develop one now.

 Investors underreact to news, and they also overreact.
 I tend to prefer to make the former mistake rather than the latter, so I'm riding this one out.
 I may even average down if I find the time to do another low-information valuation on the index.
 Anyway, fun little "whoosh" out there for Brazil bulls.
 When you don't think you have an edge, sometimes you just get to enjoy the excitement.